- Search The Registry

 - My Account

 *Henry LeTang was born on this date in 1915.
-He was an African American choreographer.
+He was a Black dancer and choreographer.

 Other students and proteges include: Gregory Hines, Debbie Allen, Maurice Hines, Bette Midler, Milton Berle, Lee Marvin, Harry Belafonte, Joey Heatherton, Chita Rivera, Lola Falana, George Kirby, Nancy Wilson, Sugar Ray Robinson, and Billie Holiday.
-His fine work was represented on Broadway by Bubbling Brown Sugar, Guys and Dolls, and My One and Only, and Tap Dance Kid.
-Bill "Bojangels" Robinson summed up his choreographing talent saying, "That young man's staging is really copasetic."
+His work was represented on Broadway by Bubbling Brown Sugar, Guys and Dolls, and My One and Only, and Tap Dance Kid.
+Bill "Bojangles" Robinson summed up his choreographing talent saying, "That young man's staging is really copacetic."